The Basic Workflow

 1. Initialise your project using subql init PROJECT_NAME.

-2. Update the Manifest file (project.yaml) to include information about your blockchain, and the entities that you will map - see Manifest File.
+2. Update the Manifest file (project.ts) to include information about your blockchain, and the entities that you will map - see Manifest File.

-3. Create GraphQL entities in your schema (schema.graphql) that define the shape of the data that you will extract and persist for querying - see GraphQL Schema.
+3. Create GraphQL entities in your schema (schema.graphql) that defines the shape of the data that you will extract and persist for querying - see GraphQL Schema.

 4. Add all the mapping functions (eg mappingHandlers.ts) you wish to invoke to transform chain data to the GraphQL entities that you have defined - see Mapping.

-5. Generate, build, and publish your code to SubQuery Projects (or run in your own local node) - see Running and Querying your Starter Project in our quick start guide.
+5. Generate, build, and publish your code to SubQuery Projects (or run in your own local node) - see how to Run and Publish your Starter Project in our quick start guide.

 Directory Structure